kee-org/browser-addon/CONTRIBUTING.md

 Open issues may be "**blocked**" which indicates that we are unable to proceed with the issue.
 The reason will usually be described in a comment.
 A common reason would be when we are depenendant upon a change being made to other software (e.g. Firefox).

+## All issues

+"**OS xxxxxx**" - For example: "OS Windows".
+This indicates that the issue does not affect all operating systems.
+More than one OS label may be placed on a given issue to indicate the full set of knowledge we have regarding which operating systems are affected.
+It is highly likely that issues with these labels are ultimately caused by bugs that are out of our control but there will no doubt be exceptions to this rule.

+"**Browser xxxxxx**" - For example: "Browser Firefox".
+This indicates that the issue does not affect all browsers.
+More than one Browser label may be placed on a given issue to indicate the full set of knowledge we have regarding which platforms are affected.

 ### Milestones

 Each open issue may have a milestone attached to it.
 These give an indication (but by no means a guarantee) of when we expect a particular issue to be finished.